Recent Blog Post

 Internal Bleeding

-Riders experience sheer force in a crash, especially if they are thrown from the bike.
-This direct trauma can lead to substantial internal bleeding that can cause severe injury or, tragically, a fatality.
-Internal bleeding can occur around the lungs, in the brain, in punctured organs by ribs, and in the legs, if thigh fractures occur.
+The direct trauma from being thrown from a bike can lead to substantial internal bleeding around the lungs, in the brain, in punctured organs by ribs, and the legs, if thigh fractures occur.

 Other Injuries

-TBIs are one of the most common and serious injuries that occur in both car accidents and motorcycle crashes, especially if the riders are not wearing helmets as the odds of injury severity increase.
-However, a TBI can occur even when the rider is wearing a helmet.
+TBIs are one of the most common and serious injuries that occur in both car accidents and motorcycle crashes.
+The odds of severe and even fatal injuries to the head increase for riders who are not wearing helmets, but a TBI can occur even when the rider is wearing a helmet.

-TBIs can be complicated, and victims can suffer numerous different TBIs, including contusions (bleeding), shearing (tearing of tissues), and swelling, to name a few.
 It is common for people to suffer physical, cognitive, and emotional changes with a TBI.
 This type of head injury can be difficult to diagnose as symptoms may not emerge until days, weeks, or months after the TBI occurs.
+Concussions are considered traumatic brain injuries and should be treated with care.

 Any motorcycle rider who receives a blow or other injury to the head should be seen by a doctor or hospital as soon as possible.
 Earlier treatment leads to a better recovery.